 As far as this chap’s specific assertion is concerned, well, he may have a point, and it is not for me to argue.
 But I think he is missing a rather more important one, which is about the purpose of comparative thought, its role in historical learning, and its uses for democratic citizenship.

 Because although, self evidently, Thomas Kemmerich is not Hitler, comparative historical thought is not a game of Spot the Difference.
+What matters is not what the image contains, but what it asks us to think about.
 The image matters because it symbolizes like few others the problematic relationship of the German (and we might say: European) conservative tradition both to fascism and to democracy itself, and that is what is actually at stake here.
 The Day of Potsdam matters, likewise, not as a direct correlate of the installation of Kemmerich as Minister President.
+To treat is as such is to reduce the act of comparison to the pursuit of superficial analogies that serves no-one’s purpose.
 It matters, rather, as a key moment in a long, complex process of usurpation of power, against the background of an even longer, and even more complex process whereby the German Right was made, unmade, and remade through the 1920s and 1930s, with all the consequences that we know about.

 As I have argued here before: such images matter, fundamentally, because they enable us to put our fingers on some bigger questions.
 At what point do qualms over differences of political opinion and style crumble before the instinctive desire for power?
 How far does hostility to the organized Left, with its promise of mild Social Democratic redistribution, trump a fundamental commitment to keeping the forces of fascism at bay?
 What are the processes whereby fascist political formations insert themselves into the national conversation, and how do they shift that conversation onto their terrain?
 Once the parties of the ‘bourgeois centre’ have started relying upon the support – tacit or explicit – of far Right parties what is the price to be paid, and by whom?